IgorMokhov/igorMokhov/README.md

 ## Hi there 👋   My name is Igor Mokhov!

 I am Frontend developer with experience in creating web applications.
 I possess the necessary skills to write high-quality and efficient code.
-I have advanced soft skills and many years of experience in the online business sector.
+I have advanced soft skills.
 I am looking for an opportunity to participate in interesting projects and become a part of a team, improving it with my knowledge to achieve common goals.

 ### Skills